-Since 1984 Mike has designed over 150 productions at Lambs Players in addition to many shows at such companies as San Diego Rep, The Laguna Playhouse and the Old Globe/USD MFA program.
-Recent favorites include sets for Wit here at Lambs and sets and lights for Hairspray at Southwestern College where he teaches technical theatre, design and scriptwriting.
-Also a playwright, his romantic comedy The Hit had an extended run at LPT's Coronado Theatre and then the Horton Grand Theatre and his set for The Hit earned Mike his fifth Patte Award.
+Since 1984 Mike has designed over 190 productions at Lambs Players in addition to many shows at such companies as San Diego Rep, The Laguna Playhouse and the Old Globe/USD MFA program.
+Recent favorites include sets for Wit and The Foreigner here at Lambs and set and lights for Balm In Gilead at Southwestern College where he teaches technical theatre and design.
+Also a playwright, his romantic comedy The Hit had an extended run at LPT’s Coronado Theatre and then the Horton Grand Theatre and his set for The Hit earned Mike his fifth Patte Award.
 As an actor, Mike has appeared in many shows at LPT.
-Favorites include The Hit, JosephŠ, Beau Jest, Johnny Pye and the Foolkiller, The Secret Garden, and My Fair Lady.
+Favorites include The Hit, Joseph…, Beau Jest, Johnny Pye and the Foolkiller, The Secret Garden, and My Fair Lady.
 He also appeared in Crazy For You at Moonlight.
 TV credits include Wicked, Wicked Games as well as several commercials.
 Mike also designs residential interiors through his business Weekend Makeover.

 Composer & Sound Designer